-***You can purchase an INEXPENSIVE AD-FREE PDF of this pattern on Etsy HERE!
+***You can purchase an INEXPENSIVE AD-FREE PDF of this pattern on Etsy HERE and on LoveKnitting HERE!
 This beautifully formatted PDF includes the step-by-step pictures and the patterns for BOTH the Cotton Candy Cowl & Cotton Candy Beanie.
 The PDF is a total of 5 pages including the cover page!
 These patterns can also be found in my Easy & Modern Knits Pattern Bundle found HERE (includes over a dozen of my knit patterns at a discounted price)!
 Furthermore, Lion Brand Yarn has put together a convenient kit HERE that contains all the yarn you need to make both the cowl and beanie along with the patterns!

 I have used Wool-Ease Thick & Quick Yarn in many of my crochet and knit designs as it is such a versatile yarn that comes in a wide range of colours.
 It is a super bulky (level 6) yarn, and its 80% acrylic/20% wool composition means that it is warm and also easy to care for.
 Most of my designs have used fairly neutral colourways, but I fell in love with this stunning “Carousel” colourway as soon as I lay my eyes on it!
 The blend of pink, mint green, purple and grey are so unique and unlike anything I’ve seen before- Lion Brand Yarn really hit it out of the park when they came up with this colourway!

 I was so excited to cast on this yarn and see how it would knit up in a beanie!
 I used my Clover Takumi 9 mm needles to work the ribbing and was thrilled to see the beautiful colours building up.